23rd November 2022 by Marine Scotland Communications

 The annual meeting of the North-East Atlantic Fisheries Commission (NEAFC) took place 9-12 November, with parties agreeing a number of proposals which aim to ensure the conservation and optimum utilisation of fishery resources in the NEAFC Regulatory Area.

-14th July 2021 by Marine Scotland Communications
+14th July 2021 by Marine Directorate Communications

 This week is Shark Week and today we’re celebrating Shark Awareness Day.
 Did you know that there are over 30 species of sharks, skates and rays recorded in Scottish waters?
 Sharks are part of the elasmobranch family, which includes skates and rays.
 The flapper skate is the most endangered skate species in the North East Atlantic.

-5th April 2019 by Marine Scotland Communications
+5th April 2019 by Marine Directorate Communications

 Survey: 0119H MFV Altaire (LK429) Duration: 19 March – 1 April 2019 Objectives Carry out mackerel egg survey (ICES Triennial Survey), on the western shelf and shelf edge in the area from 53oN to 59o N. Collect fish samples, by trawling, for atresia and fecundity analysis back at the laboratory.
 Marine Scotland chartered the large…

-25th February 2019 by Marine Scotland Communications
+25th February 2019 by Marine Directorate Communications

 Survey: MRV Scotia Programme 0319S Duration: 17 February – 11 March 2019 Fishing Gear: GOV (Grand Overture Verticale) Trawl (BT 137) fitted with ground gear D. Plankton Sampling Gear: Gulf 7, icthyoplankton Sampler Hydrographic Gear: Seabird 19+ CTD (Conductivity, Temperature and Depth) Objectives: Demersal trawling survey (SCOWCGFS-Q1) off the grounds of the north and west…